 These maps are used in my novel Son of Mary (Book 1 in the Crown of Thorns series).
 I created these maps myself in a special map-drawing program, Ortelius.
 These maps are copyright Randall Ingermanson, 2020.
 I have provided them solely for your own personal use.
 You may not rent, sell, or give them away.
 You may not include them in your own website, book, or any other published material.

-If you like these maps, consider signing up for my e-mail newsletter, which is for fans of my fiction.
-I expect to add new maps to this page as I write more novels, and when I do, I’ll notify my fans first via my newsletter.
-There’s a handy signup box for my newsletter at the bottom of this page.
+If you like these maps, consider following me via e-mail.
+I expect to add new maps to this page as I write more novels, and when I do, I’ll notify my Loyal Readers first via my e-mail newsletter.

 The regions of Judea, Samaria, and Idumea were ruled over by a Roman governor, Pontius Pilate.
 Galilee and Perea, although not connected to each other, were ruled over by a Jewish tetrarach, Herod Antipas, son of Herod the Great.
 Antipas was sometimes called a “king” but he was only a tetrarch.
 His brother Herod Philip ruled over the regions of Gaulanitis and Batanea.
 Philip was also a tetrarch.
 The region of the Decapolis (“ten cities”) was a mostly gentile region.